cloudfoundry/community/toc/rfc/rfc-draft-role-change-process.md

 - An existing Approver may submit the promotion request on behalf of someone else, but they may not serve as a reviewer.

-- A Working Group Lead for that Working Group may merge the PR after it has been reviewed.
+- A Working Group Lead for that Working Group will merge or close the PR, based on the results of the review and their discretion.

 - TOC members may bypass the review process and merge the PR at their discretion.